-and critically with a B.S. in biology from Northern Vermont University.
+Explore the Science of Life Collaboratively and Critically with a B.S. in Biology from Northern Vermont University

 The study of biology prepares you to understand and deal with the many biological concepts, issues, and problems that face professionals in a range of fields, from teaching to research to medicine.
 The bachelor of science program in biology at Northern Vermont University-Johnson introduces the core sub-disciplines of biology and offers advanced studies in organismal, human, molecular, and environmental biology.